JarkkoPar/Utility_AI/README.md

 scons platform=<valid platform>
 ```

-After compilation, copy the bin folder into `demo/addons/utility_ai/` folder.
+After compilation, the binaries are created in to the `demo/addons/utility_ai/` folder.
 If all goes well, you should be able to launch the demo project in Godot and start using the addon.